vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

      yourself that you understand what each operator is doing.
 Modify the operands as you wish.

+EXERCISE

 SAY: Remember the order of operations.
-In school I learned as mnemonic (BODMAS): first
+In school I learned a mnemonic (BODMAS): first
      brackets, then functions, then divide and multiply, and finally add and subtract.
-     This order of operations also applies in computer programming to ensure mathematical expressions are evaluated correctly.
+     This order of operations also applies in computer programming to ensure that expressions are evaluated correctly.

+EXERCISE

 SAY: Don't worry, there's more to programming than mathematics.
 So if the maths
      scares you fear not for there is very little in this course.
-Maths is just useful when showing you the _building blocks_, the fundamental units used for constructing your programs and primitive operations on these building blocks (+, *, /, abs(), etc.).
+Maths is just useful when showing you the _building blocks_, the fundamental units used for constructing your programs and operations on these building blocks (+, *, /, abs(), etc.).
-     One of those units (or types) are _numbers_, another is _text_, _images_, signals from _key presses_, or _mouse movements_, and many many more.
+     One of those units (or types) are _numbers_, other are _text_, _images_, signals from _key presses_, or _mouse movements_, and many many more.
      Let's look at another one of these types, TEXT.
 Units of text are often called _strings_ because the computer represents them as a series of _characters_ strung